Marriage Law Information

 ii) confirming the requirements and practicalities as to the registering of such a marriage in that country.

-All applicants for a Special Licence must enclose a copy of their current valid passport, or other sufficient valid proof of nationality, with their Licence application form.
+All applicants for a Special Licence must submit a copy of their current valid passport, or other sufficient valid proof of nationality, with their online Licence application.

-In addition, applicants who are subject to immigration control must enclose a copy of their UK visa.
+In addition, applicants who are subject to immigration control must submit a copy of their UK visa or Residence Permit.

-The application process for a Special Licence where the bride or groom is a non-European national is more strict.
-A check with the Home Office might be carried out, regarding the immigration status of a non-European national.
+The application process for a Special Licence where the bride or groom is a non-UK/Irish national is more strict.
+A check with the Home Office might be carried out, regarding the immigration status of a non-UK/Irish national.
 The couple will need to attend an interview at the Faculty Office in Westminster.

 This section explains the Archbishop’s usual requirements for applicants where the parties wish to marry in a school, college or university chapel.